Ficool

 Chapter 7 - Lively Evening 2

-Later that night, on the outskirts of the city, Luke stood with his knights as the final reports came in.
+At night, on the outskirts of the city, Luke stood with his knights as the final reports came in.

-"Lord, both locations have been neutralized with minimal casualties," the officer reported.
+"My lord, both locations have been neutralized with minimal casualties," the officer reported.

 Their next target was a small manor just outside Linberg.
 On the outside, the owner looked like any other merchant.
-But further investigation showed he was a black merchant with ties to the Demon Faction, and he let its members use his property as their base of operations.
+But further investigation showed he was a black merchant with ties to the Demon Faction, and he had let its members use his property as their base of operations.

 "Good.
 We proceed," Luke said.
 "Bring the artifact."